 Similar arguments can be made for the gender of the dealers, traders and processors.
 Since men are likely to be more educated than women, the education and knowledge might define what kind of service and inputs they provide to their customers.
 This would lead to more or less favourable ratings from farmers, so we need to control for education to disentangle the effect of actor gender and actor education levels.
 Men are likely to be older because of longer active periods in service providing and input dealing.
 Older individuals might have better experience in the business, which can impact the ratings.
 Controlling for marital status of input dealers, trader and processors is necessary, as female value chain actors may be more likely to be single.

+We also checked if farmers that interacted with a particular actor score significantly different from farmers that do not have first hand experience with the trader, dealer or miller.
+We find that farmers that report interactions also score higher – which was to be expected as farmers would self-select into relationships with actors.
+However, this may also confound the relationships we study.
+For instance, if gender of the actor (farmer) is also correlated with the likelihood of interaction, then the estimate of the relationship between gender of the actor (farmer) and the rating may be biased (hypothesis 4).
+While we do not find that the gender of the actor is correlated with the interaction dummy, we do find significant correlation between the gender of the farmer and the indicator of interaction, which may affect hypothesis 2.
+To be on the safe side, we thus control for interaction between farmer and actor in equation 1.

 Results